wp-plugins/shopp-zendesk/readme.txt

-=== Shopp + Zendesk ===Contributors: lorenzocaum, enzo12llcDonate link: http://optimizemyshopp.com/go/donate-shopp-zendesk/Tags: shopp, shopp plugin, wp e-commerce, e-commerce, online store, web store, shopping cart, help desk, helpdesk, helpdesk software, support ticket system, zendesk, zen desk, webshopRequires at least: 3.0Tested up to: 3.4.1Stable tag: 1.0.4
+=== Shopp + Zendesk ===Contributors: lorenzocaum, enzo12llcDonate link: http://optimizemyshopp.com/go/donate-shopp-zendesk/Tags: shopp, shopp plugin, wp e-commerce, e-commerce, online store, web store, shopping cart, help desk, helpdesk, helpdesk software, support ticket system, zendesk, zen desk, webshopRequires at least: 3.0Tested up to: 3.4.1Stable tag: 1.0.5
 License: GPLv2Customers who order from your WordPress e-commerce store are added to your Zendesk help desk after checkout.== Description ==This plugin integrates [Shopp](http://shopplugin.net) with [Zendesk](http://www.zendesk.com).

 After checkout, a customer's email, name, and phone number will be added to your Zendesk.

 This process occurs in the background without needing action from the user.
-With Shopp + Zendesk you don't have to enter this information in manually.
+With Shopp + Zendesk you no longer need to enter this information in manually.
 It is done automatically with each order.

 = Recommendations =

 * Hire a [Shopp consultant](http://optimizemyshopp.com/store/wordpress-consulting/) to review your e-commerce site.
 * View additional [Shopp extensions](http://optimizemyshopp.com/resources/plugins/) by Lorenzo Orlando Caum, Enzo12 LLC
 * Follow Lorenzo on [Facebook](http://facebook.com/lorenzocaum), [Twitter](http://twitter.com/lorenzocaum), and [LinkedIn](http://www.linkedin.com/in/lorenzocaum)
 == Installation ==1.
 You'll need to have an account with [Zendesk](http://www.zendesk.com).
-2. Ensure that your [Shopp](http://shopplugin.net) is up-to-date.
-3. Upload the `shopp-zendesk` directory to the `wp-content/plugins/` directory.
-4. Activate the plugin through the 'Plugins' menu in WordPress.
-5. Go to Shopp  &rarr; + Zendesk.
-Enter your account url, username, and password for Zendesk and Save Settings.== Frequently Asked Questions === How do I get a Zendesk account? =Visit [Zendesk.com](http://www.zendesk.com).= What is Shopp and how do I get it? =Shopp is bolt-on e-commerce for WordPress.
-Learn more about [Shopp](http://shopplugin.net).== Screenshots ==1.
-The Shopp + Zendesk interface.
+2. Ensure that your [Shopp](http://shopplugin.net) is activated and up-to-date.
+3. Download Shopp + Zendesk.
+Unzip the `shopp-zendesk` folder.
+4. Upload the `shopp-zendesk` folder to the `wp-content/plugins/` directory.
+5. Activate Shopp + Zendesk through the Plugins menu in the WordPress admin.
+6. Go to Shopp &rarr; + Zendesk.
+7. Enter your Account URL, Username, and Password for Zendesk and Save Settings.== Frequently Asked Questions === How do I get a Zendesk account? =Visit [Zendesk.com](http://www.zendesk.com) to register for an account.= What is Shopp and how do I get it? =Shopp is an e-commerce plugin for WordPress.
+Learn more about [Shopp](http://shopplugin.net).

+= Are there any other extensions available for Shopp? =Yes!
+Please visit [Optimize My Shopp](http://optimizemyshopp.com/resources/plugins/).== Screenshots ==1.
+The Shopp + Zendesk WordPress admin page.
-2. An additional view of the Shopp + Zendesk interface.
+2. An additional view of the Shopp + Zendesk WordPress admin page.

 == Other Notes ==

 = Acknowledgements =

-Credit to Adam Sewell who wrote the original code that allowed data to be transferred from Shopp to MailChimp.
+Credit to Adam Sewell who wrote the original code that allowed data to be transferred from Shopp after checkout.
 This code has been extended for several other services.

-Credit to Brian Hartvigsen who wrote the a PHP API Wrapper for the Zendesk API.
+Credit to Brian Hartvigsen who created the a PHP API Wrapper for the Zendesk API.

-Credit to Barry Hughes who identified errors in this plugin and developed the groundwork for extending this plugin further.
+Credit to Barry Hughes who identified errors in this plugin and developed the groundwork for extending it further.

 = Recommended Links =

 Want a better WordPress e-commerce site?
 You should contact us to request a [WordPress e-commerce site analysis](http://optimizemyshopp.com/store/wordpress-ecommerce-site-analysis/) today.

 What do you think about video tutorials for Shopp?
 [Get an invite](http://shoppcreators.com)== Changelog ==

+= 1.0.5 =
+* Fixed CSS date format

 = 1.0.4 =* Corrected errors from array(&$this
 * Verified support for WordPress 3.4.1